Here you will learn about polarized lenses the good and the bad. 🎓🌞

 Polarized lenses are they good or are they bad?

 Polarized lenses in theory should be better than plain lenses.
 But in reality this is not always the case.
-Low quality polarized lenses do cause headaches.
+Low quality polarized film does cause headaches.
 They also distort vision and lead to eye problems and yes even blindness.

 Polarized lenses and UV protection

-Please note.
-Polarized lenses are not better or worse than plain lenses.
-At eliminating harmful UV radiation.
+Please note: Polarized lenses are not better or worse than plain lenses at eliminating harmful UV radiation.
 Just make sure you only buy sunglasses with *100% UV protection between 280Nm and 400Nm. *(Note the earth’s atmosphere absorbs all UVC from 100Nm to 280Nm). *Let me be clear, that means all UV rays between 280Nm to 400Nm.
-Not:- UV400, UVA, UVB, UVC or the USA and EU standard UV 280Nm to 380Nm.
+Not:- UV400, UVA, UVB, UVC, 99% UV or the USA and EU standard UV 280Nm to 380Nm.

 Kids especially require total UV protection.
 This is due to the lack of chromophores within their eyes compared to adults.
 You can read more about UV protection here: Sunglasses the good and the bad